Independent circuit: United States

 Independent promotions are usually local in focus and, lacking national TV contracts, are much more dependent on revenue from house show attendance.
 Due to their lower budgets, most independent promotions offer low salaries (it is not unusual for a wrestler to work for free due to the fact that most promoters can only afford to pay well-known talent).
 Most cannot afford to regularly rent large venues, and would not be able to attract a large enough crowd to fill such a venue were they able to do so.
 Instead, they make use of almost any open space (such as fields, ballrooms, or gymnasiums) to put on their performances.
 Some independent promotions are attached to professional wrestling schools, serving as a venue for students to gain experience in front of an audience.
 As independent matches are seldom televised, indie wrestlers who have not already gained recognition in other promotions tend to remain in obscurity.
 However, scouts from major promotions attend indie shows, and an indie wrestler who makes a good impression may be offered a developmental or even a full professional contract.

 The advent of the Internet has allowed independent wrestlers and promotions to reach a wider audience, and it is possible for wrestlers regularly working the indie circuit to gain some measure of fame among wrestling fans online.
-Additionally, some of the more successful indies have video distribution deals, giving them an additional source of income and allowing them to reach a larger audience outside of their local areas.
+Additionally, some of the more successful indies have video distribution deals, streaming deals with platforms such as Triller TV, Independent Wrestling TV, Title Match Network, and Highspots, operate their own streaming services such as WWNLive or Psychopathic Live, or use existing video streaming and sharing platforms such as YouTube and Twitch, giving them an additional source of income and allowing them to reach a larger audience outside of their local areas.